chhaymatt/employeeCreator/README.md

 -   Add search bar to filter employees by firstName, lastName, email
 -   Add contractType and workType filters
 -   Process emails to be lowercase on the back end
+-   Add animation to Messages and EmployeeCard
+-   Update styling

 --